Vivioli87/memory-game/README.md

 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input) was used for CSS code validation.
 - [jshint.com](https://jshint.com/) was used to check JS code.

-See further inforation on results found during validation on the separate [testing document]().
+See further information on results found during validation on the separate [testing document]().

 [Back to table of contents](#table-of-contents)